A dispute is a disagreement over something. A disagreement is a difference of opinion, but not all such differences result in a dispute.

 - Wasted management time

-Disputes may be relatively rare for any particular contract, but a number could be in play at any one time across the contract fleet.
+Disputes or a contract breach may be relatively rare for any particular contract, but a number could be in play at any one time across the contract fleet.

 The growth in effects is likely to be more than linear, particularly if different or unfamiliar legal jurisdictions and languages are involved, and that can have a severe impact on business as usual for the Contract Management team, contract stakeholders and the organisation overall.